Top 10 Things To Do In Berchtesgaden:

 About Old Town Berchtesgaden: Old town Berchtesgaden was formed around the Collegiate Church of St Peter and St Paul were built in 1102, which is 54 years before they even started mining salt here.
 The church was later expanded into a royal palace which grew to have 214 rooms!
 The quaint village saw a building boom in Old Town start in the 1500s starting with a remodeled Market Square (Marktplatz).
 Market Square became the center of commerce and social life in Berchtesgaden and many of the colorful buildings still survive today.
 Every Friday from 8am-Noon there is a large local farmers market set up in the square because you can’t be called Market square without a market!

-While we like the fountain in Market Square, the most striking feature of square is the iconic tower of the Deer House (Hirschenhaus).
+While we like the fountain in Market Square, the most striking feature of the square is the iconic tower of the Deer House (Hirschenhaus).
 The lodge-style building was originally built by merchant and publisher Georg Labermair in 1594.
 We love the murals on the facade showing Maximilian Henry of Bavaria upgraded the fountain in 1677 who upgraded the fountain and Georg Labermair who built the home.
 The best murals in Berchtesgaden is on the back side of the Deer House called the Monkey Facade.
 The mural was painted in 1610 and is considered the oldest Lüftlmalere mural in Bavaria.
-Unlike other murals from the area, this style shows aspects of everyday like instead of religious scenes.
+Unlike other murals from the area, this style shows aspects of every day like instead of religious scenes.

 Read More: Berchtesgaden Walking Tour.